mesosphere/spark-build/docs/security.md

 Documentation about Spaces][13] for details about how secret paths restrict service access to secrets.

+### Limitations
+Anyone who has access to the Spark (Dispatcher) service instance has access to all secrets available to it.
+Do not grant users access to the Spark Dispatchers instance unless they are also permitted to access all secrets available to the Spark Dispatcher instance.

 ### Binary Secrets

 When you need to store binary files into DC/OS secrets store, for example a Kerberos keytab file, your file needs to be base64-encoded as specified in RFC 4648.